yggdrasil-network/yggdrasil-network.github.io/platform-edgerouter.md

 ## Configuration

-Other changes should be made to `/config/yggdrasil.tunX.conf` by hand.
-To make effective, restart yggdrasil (replacing `tunX` with your chosen TUN adapter):
+Other changes should be made to `/config/yggdrasil.tun0.conf` by hand.
+To make effective, restart Yggdrasil (replacing `tunX` with your chosen TUN adapter):
 ```
 restart yggdrasil tun0
 ```

 ## Masquerade

 If you want to allow other IPv6 hosts on your network to communicate through yggdrasil, you can configure an IPv6 masquerade rule.
-All traffic sent from other hosts on the network through the yggdrasil interface will be NAT'd.
+All traffic sent from other hosts on the network through the Yggdrasil interface will be NAT'd.

 For example:
 ```